 - Carcinoembryonic antigen (CEA) assay

-In the tumor board various specialists (Surgical Oncologists, Medical Oncologists, Radiation Oncologists, Urologists, Oncopathologists, Radiologists and Microbiologists) evaluate and discuss the findings, and chart out the optimal plan of treatment for each patient based on established national and international guidelines and protocols.
+Our oncologist and oncosurgeons specialist board various specialists (Surgical Oncologists, Medical Oncologists, Radiation Oncologists, Urologists, Oncopathologists, Radiologists and Microbiologists) evaluate and discuss the findings, and chart out the optimal plan of treatment for each patient based on established national and international guidelines and protocols.

 Surgery is the mainstay of treatment and involves in block removal of diseased segment with adequate margins, surrounding tissue and lymph nodes.
 The names given to such resections are right hemicolectomy, transverse colectomy, left hemicolectomy, sigmoid colectomy, and subtotal colectomy.